 About the Author

-I also used to moderate “Chitthakar”, a popular mailing list of Hindi bloggers and have been involved in initiatives like Buno Kahani (a group blog where various authors, literally, weaved a story) and Anugunj (a web event hosted in turn by Hindi bloggers – where various bloggers wrote on a given topic).
-He occasionally used to contribute to the Hindi Wikipedia (till it was taken over by fanatics).
+I also used to moderate “Chitthakar”, a popular mailing list of Hindi bloggers with over 800 subscribers and have been involved in initiatives like Buno Kahani (a group blog where various authors, literally, weaved a story) and Anugunj (a web event hosted in turn by Hindi bloggers – where various bloggers wrote on a given topic).
+I occasionally contribute to the Hindi Wikipedia (its now taken over by fanatics).

 I published Nirantar, hyped to be the world’s first Hindi blogzine and another Hindi webzine Samayiki, both seldom updated now.
-I was also the initiator & editor of the Hindi Lingua Project of Global Voices Online, a non-profit global citizens’ media project founded at Harvard Law School’s Berkman Center for Internet and Society.
+I also founded the Hindi Lingua Project of Global Voices Online, a non-profit global citizens’ media project founded at Harvard Law School’s Berkman Center for Internet and Society (still frequently contribute there).

 During those good days I had been contributing towards localization of tools & software.
 Some of the projects I contributed to, include WordPress, Gregarious, Pebble, IndicJoomla, IJoomla, Scuttle, Snap Shots, Blog Bar and Splitweet.